 Ever since COVID19 took over the world, online classes have surged to a record high.
 Although, even before the pandemic, the Edtech industry was seemingly on the rise.
-According to World Economic Forum, the market for online education is expected to reach $350 billion by 2025.
+According to research, the online education market size is projected to reach $198 billion by 2030.
 Where online learning has become popular, making it effective is definitely a challenge for experts and learners alike.
 For this purpose, educators have tried to incorporate various pedagogical strategies into their online courses, one of them being 'Peer learning'.

 What is Peer learning?